XbiomeAnalysis/XbiomeAnalysis.github.io/source/_posts/homepage.md

 ---
-title: Homepage of SOP
+title: SOPs
 ---

-Welcome to the **Homepage** for in-house data analysis SOP.
+Welcome to the **Homepage** for in-house data analysis SOPs.
 It contains several pipelines like the following.

 + XMAS tutorial